 Get a Good Knife Sharpener

 Talking about knives, they should always be sharp.
 It might seem counter-intuitive, but you are more likely to cut yourself with a blunt knife that slips than a sharp knife that cuts with precision.
-So get a handy sharpener and have it always near your blades.
+So get a handy sharpener for the kitchen knives and have it always near your blades.
 You can even invest in an electric sharpener.

 Use Multiple and Labeled Cutting Boards

 You need more than one cutting board and don’t you dare mix them up.
 You need at least one plastic board for raw meat and a few wooden ones for veggies, greens, anything strong-flavored or sweet.
 Have them in different colors or styles, so you always know which is which.

 Keep Cutting Boards on The Microwave Oven